Feltham Tram

 Preserved Feltham 331 in the National Tramway Museum at Crich, England.

+Feltham Trams are a series of four-axis trams.
+This was the last design introduced on London's original tram network, in use from 1931 until the network's closure in 1952.

+Development

 In 1929 the Metropolitan Electric Tramways (MET) placed into service an experimental tramcar, No. 320, manufactured by the Union Construction Company which was located in Feltham.
 This tram was of a significantly more advanced design than other experimental cars that the MET had trialled in the previous few years, and was the first of three prototypes that led to the final design of what became known as the "Feltham" trams.
 Two more experimental tramcars were then constructed: MET No. 330 later the same year, and No. 331 the next.
 After experience in passenger service was assessed, the best features of each were combined to form the final design.

+Features and characteristics

 In 1932 these were the most modern tramcars in London, with their streamlined appearance and high-horsepower motors they were fast, and seated 64 passengers in comfort – with capacity for another 20 standing on the vestibuled end platforms to cope with rush-hour crowds.
 The drivers cabins were raised above the passenger saloon floor level, so that the seated driver was at the same height as standing drivers on older trams.
 Unusually for London, air brakes were fitted, as well as a pneumatically operated front exit door.

+Stock

 One hundred production Feltham trams were built in total, 54 for the MET and 46 for London United Tramways (LUT), entering service from 1931.
 Although substantially the same trams, the LUT Felthams were fitted with different electrical equipment to the MET cars, and lacked plough carriers (required for through services with London County Council Tramways).

 All 100 Felthams (and three prototypes) passed to London Transport in 1933.
 Following closure of their (home) North London tramlines upon conversion to trolleybus operation, all surviving cars were transferred to South London, with the former LUT trams being fitted with plough carriers; most survived almost until the final round of closures of London tramlines (Operation Tramaway, 1950–1952).
 Starting in 1949, 90 Felthams were sold for further service in Leeds.
 Unlike the London Transport renumbering, that in Leeds was not sequential.

 The experimental prototypes did not fare so well, being of non-standard design and two with non-standard equipment, causing maintenance problems and operational difficulties; No. 320 was scrapped in 1935 after a very short service life; No. 331 was withdrawn in 1936 but was sold to Sunderland where it saw further service until 1954; however No. 330, being the most "standard" of the three, managed to be transferred to South London with the production Felthams.